 How to Make a Baby Ring Sling

-If you are a sewer and know your way around the sewing machine, this project will be fun for you if you wish to make a gift for your mama friend, or if you are expecting.
+If you are a sewer and know your way around the sewing machine, this project on how to make a baby ring sling will be fun for you if you wish to make a gift for your mama friend, or if you are expecting.

 There are 4 main types of Baby Slings.
 The Pouch, the Wrap, the Mei Tei, and the Ring Sling (what I will show you in this tutorial).
 What I love about the Ring Sling as compared to the others is that it is easily adjustable.
 I started Baby Boomba as a place to sell all these types of slings and I have tried them all.
 It is really based on your personal preference.
 I loved my Peanut Shell Baby Pouch Sling, however I really didn’t trust myself to have a newborn in there.
 I would use that more for when the baby can hold their own heads up.
 The Wrap is a long 5 meter lump of gigantic confusion (although the Baby K’Tan has proved to remedy that) and the Mei Tei (my grandma use to carry me in that when I was a baby) is usually for back carry and just has too many spidery arms for me.